deepakajaylinux/kevellphara/docs/source/behatcleo.rst

 While installing the behat, the most-recent version will be installed in your machine.

-This is an added advantage of behat module under Cleopatra when compared to other.
+This is an added advantage of behat module under ptconfigure when compared to other.

 Benefits to the users
 ----------------------